 - there are additional eligibility criteria for Applicants applying for Internship Grants, Language Training Grants and Multi-year Funding.

 Criterion 1 (40 per cent weighting; maximum 200 words)

-To what extent will the Mobility Project:
+How will the Mobility Project:

-Applicants should describe how the proposed Mobility Project will increase student knowledge of the Indo-Pacific region and the Host Location and increase student mobility to the region and the Host location.
+Applicants should describe how the proposed Mobility Project will increase Student knowledge of the Indo-Pacific region and the Host Location and increase Student mobility to the region and the Host Location.

 Responses should include examples of how this will occur.
-For example increasing knowledge of the Indo-Pacific region may take place through direct learning, cultural training, engagement with local social and cultural institutions or direct engagement with local community, business or academic networks.
-Increasing student mobility may occur by increasing the number of students able to participate, expanding study program types or fields of study, or providing opportunities for student groups that would not otherwise have the opportunity to undertake a mobility experience.
+For example, increasing knowledge of the Indo-Pacific region may take place through direct learning, cultural training, engagement with local social and cultural institutions or direct engagement with local community, business or academic networks.
+Increasing Student mobility may occur by increasing the number of Students able to participate, expanding study program types or fields of study, or providing opportunities for student groups that would not otherwise have the opportunity to undertake a mobility experience.

 Criterion 2 (30 per cent weighting; maximum 150 words)

-Will the Mobility Project:
+How will the Mobility Project:

-a) support new and/or strengthened partnerships in the Indo-Pacific region?
+- support new and/or strengthened partnerships in the Indo-Pacific region?

-b) be sustainable over time?
+- be sustainable over time?